 Probability is a measure of chance or likelihood of an event occurring.
 In this unit bags of cubes are used to provide the sample space, that is the set of all possible outcomes.
 The chance of selecting a cube of a particular colour obviously depends on what is in the bag.
 Suppose there are 5 red, 3 blue and 2 yellow cubes in the bag.

 The probability of selecting a red cube equals 5 out of 10 which can be written as 5/10, or 1/2, or 0.5 or 50%.
-Note that there are five outcomes, ways to select one cube, that result in the event of selecting a red cube.
+Note that there are five outcomes (ways to select one cube) that result in the selection of a red cube.
 The probability of getting a blue cube with one selection equals 3 out of 10 (30%) and the probability of selecting a yellow cube equals 2/10 or 1/5 or 20%.

 Probabilities can be used to predict what event is most likely to occur.
 Selecting a red cube is more likely than selecting a blue cube, which is more likely than selecting a yellow cube.
 That order assumes the cube is selected randomly which means that each cube has an equal chance of being selected.
-With probability the prediction, especially for a small samples, cannot be certain.
+The prediction of the colour of the cube, especially for small samples, cannot be certain.
 In fact, all three colours might occur if one cube is selected.
-If enough selections are made, with replacement each time, the distributions of colour will getter closer reflecting the probability fractions.
+If enough selections are made, with replacement each time, the distributions of colour will more closely reflect the probability fractions.

 The learning opportunities in this unit can be differentiated by providing or removing support to students and by varying the task requirements.
 Ways to support students include: